ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Experimental Setup

 \textit{Membership Inference Attacks.} We adopt a distributed variant of the privacy auditing framework of \citet{steinkePrivacyAuditOne2023}.
 For each client, 50\% of the local training samples are designated as \emph{canary} samples, equally split between those included and excluded from training.
 After training, canaries are ranked by model confidence or gradient alignment; the top third are labeled as “in,” the bottom third as “out,” while the middle third are discarded to mitigate uncertainty bias.
 Evaluation is repeated on the same canary sets across all methods and folds of the cross-validation.
 To capture privacy leakage throughout training, MIA accuracy is computed at each round and for each client; the reported score corresponds to the maximum, over all $T$ rounds, of the average accuracy across $K$ clients.
 This ensures comparability across methods with different convergence speeds.

 \textit{Data Reconstruction Attacks.} For DRA, we adopt the strongest white-box threat model, where the adversary is assumed to access the gradient of a single training sample.
-We implement three representative gradient inversion methods: DLG \citep{DLG}, iDLG \citep{FCleak_label}, and ROG \citep{yue_rog_attack2023}, the latter specifically tailored to reconstruct images from obfuscated gradients.
+We implement four representative gradient inversion methods: DLG \citep{DLG}, iDLG \citep{FCleak_label}, ROG \citep{yue_rog_attack2023}, and GGL \cite{liGGL2022a}.
+ROG is specifically tailored to reconstruct images from obfuscated gradients, while GGL further strengthens gradient inversion by using a generative prior and an adaptive loss that accounts for the gradient transformation induced by privacy defenses.
 All methods are evaluated on the same subset of 200 randomly sampled data points within each cross-validation fold to ensure fairness.
-Reconstruction quality is assessed with LPIPS, SSIM, and SNR, capturing perceptual similarity, structural fidelity, and signal-to-noise characteristics.
+For GGL, we use a fixed optimization budget of 300 steps per reconstruction trial.
+Reconstruction quality is assessed with LPIPS, capturing perceptual similarity.
 Further algorithmic descriptions on each attack are provided in Appendix~\ref{app:dra}.